Psychiatric Service Dog Training Lessons & Tips

 Your reply to question (2) must affirm that your animal has indeed been trained to take a specific action or do a specific task when needed to help you with your disability or its symptoms.

-Tactile stimulation and deep pressure therapy (DPT) is a type of psychiatric service dog task that can help ground someone.
+Tactile stimulation and deep pressure therapy (DPT) is a type of psychiatric service dog training task that can help ground someone.
 It can help to offer a therapeutic distraction from depression, anxiety, or a panic attack, for example.
 This is a great task for dogs that already enjoy human contact, as it will be that much easier to train.

 What will the dog do?